The below is required from any party attending a CherryHill Orchards event:

 5. Visitors to CherryHill on-site events

 Customers wishing to attend events must pre-purchase tickets online, there will be no tickets or admission available at the gate.
 Customers will be required to complete a COVID-19 customer health declaration before tickets are issued and must provide their contact information, so in the event that COVID-19 develops in the workplace and the visitor may have been exposed to the virus we are able to trace them.
-All visitors over the age of 12 must wear a face mask.

 We have limited the amount of tickets available and customers must pre-book the time and date of their visit.
 Admission time slots have been implemented to alleviate queuing and congestion, ensuring that physical distancing can be achieved.